Hidden metallic iron in amorphous silicate dust? Insights from condensation experiments and mid-infrared spectroscopy

-However, these dust properties around AGB stars are not fully constrained.
-MIR spectra depend on the optical constants of dust, which change with chemical compositions and structures \citep[e.g.,][]{Speck2011, Speck2015}, as well as physical parameters such as particle size \citep{Jaeger1994, Dorschner1995}, temperature \citep{Zeidler2013}, and grain shapes \citep{Fabian2001, Min2005, Min2006}.
+However, the properties of dust around AGB stars are not fully constrained.
+The shape of MIR spectra depends on the optical constants of dust, which change with chemical compositions and structures \citep[e.g.,][]{Speck2011, Speck2015}, as well as physical parameters such as particle size \citep{Jaeger1994, Dorschner1995}, temperature \citep{Zeidler2013}, and grain shapes \citep{Fabian2001, Min2005, Min2006}.
 Observations of dust around oxygen-rich AGB stars provide limited diagnostic information because it is challenging to distinguish individual effects of chemical composition, grain size, dust temperature, and shape from broad spectral features of amorphous silicate.

-Moreover, it has been a problem where and how iron exists in circumstellar and interstellar environments.
-Iron is one of the most abundant cationic elements following magnesium and silicon.
-Thermodynamical equilibrium calculations predict that stable phase of Fe is metallic iron assuming the solar composition at high temperatures, although it can form FeS at lower temperatures or Fe-bearing silicate/silicide at more oxidizing/reductive conditions.
+Moreover, determining where and how iron exists in circumstellar and interstellar environments has been challenging.
+Iron is one of the most abundant cationic elements, following magnesium and silicon.
+Thermodynamic equilibrium calculations predict that the stable phase of Fe is metallic iron, assuming the solar composition at high temperatures, although it can form FeS at lower temperatures or Fe-bearing silicate under more oxidizing conditions, and Fe-bearing silicide under more reductive conditions.
 Theoretical studies suggest that iron tends to initially condense as a metal rather than form silicates in the circumstellar outflow \citep{Nuth1990, Gail1999, Lodders1999}.
-Even if Fe forms metallic grains, it is crucial to determine whether metallic iron exists inside or separately from the amorphous silicate to understand chemical reactions on the dust surfaces in the ISM.
-The catalytic function of iron changes depending on its chemical state (whether it is metal or oxides), and on its spatial distribution (whether metal iron exists inside or on the surface of a silicate particle).
+Even if Fe forms metallic grains, it is crucial to determine whether metallic iron exists inside or separately from amorphous silicate to understand chemical reactions on the dust surfaces in the ISM.
+The catalytic function of iron changes depending on its chemical state (whether it is metal or an oxide), and on its spatial distribution (whether metal iron exists inside or on the surface of a silicate particle).